On the Cosmological Stability of the Higgs Instability: The dynamics in the interior of the Higgs bubbles

+where $k = 0, \pm 1$ identifies a flat, close or open universe.
+As we will show later, the exact value of $k$ is not important for our results, as a period of inflation will make it irrelevant and the interior of the bubble spatially locally flat.
 Since the Higgs values we will be considering probe the instability region, we will assume the quartic coupling to be negative at large Higgs field values.
 For our purposes one can assume the simplified expression for the Higgs potential \be V_{\text{ eff}}= V_0 - \frac{\lambda(h)}{4}h^4, \ee in terms of an inflation vacuum energy $V_0$ and the running quartic coupling~\cite{Espinosa:2015qea} \be \lambda(h)\simeq \frac{0.16}{(4\pi)^2}\ln\left(\frac{h^2}{\Lambda^2\sqrt{e}}\right). \ee To properly solve the system of coupled differential equations, including the spatial dependence of the Higgs field, we have performed a lattice calculation making use of the program LATTICEEASY, where the fields and its derivatives are evaluated on a spatial grid with evenly spaced points, in an expanding background~\cite{Felder:2000hq}.
 The use of a lattice simulation which fully accounts for non-linear effects is necessary to properly include the effects of the spatial perturbations of the Higgs field.
 Indeed, due to the presence of the negative quartic term in the potential, the Higgs perturbations may experience in principle the phenomenon of tachyonic instability~\cite{Felder:2001kt}.

 Let us call $h_0$ the initial value of the Higgs field at $\eta=0$ when the bubble forms.
 Typically we expect $h_0\sim H_0/2\pi$, where $ H_0^2= V_0/3\mp^2$, and zero velocity $h'(0)=0$ over a Hubble distance $H_0^{-1}$, but our general results are independent from these assumptions.
 The Higgs bubble will therefore form with positive energy density inside dominated by the vacuum energy.
 Negative energy densities would require $h_0^2\gta (H_0\mp/\lambda^{1/2})$, which is highly improbable (for our analytical approaches, in the following we will simplify the Higgs potential by a simpler form $-\lambda h^4/4$, with $\lambda >0$).
+Furthermore, the initial values of the Higgs modes are given by quantum fluctuations, where each mode has a random phase and a Gaussian random amplitude with expectation value $\langle |h_k|^2 \rangle = 1/2k$, corresponding to massless fluctuations, on subhorizon scales.